Endeavour Silver Corp. (EXK) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Endeavour Silver Corp.
-(EXK) by analysts is $4.80, which is $0.63 above the current market price.
-The public float for EXK is 188.36M, and at present, short sellers hold a 3.05% of that float.
-On April 06, 2023, the average trading volume of EXK was 2.38M shares.
+The average price estimated by analysts for EXK is $4.81, which is $0.81 above than the current price.
+The public float for EXK is 188.36M, and at present, short sellers hold a 3.08% of that float.
+The average trading volume of EXK on April 10, 2023 was 2.43M shares.

 EXK’s Market Performance

-EXK’s stock has seen a 9.89% increase for the week, with a 39.37% rise in the past month and a 14.94% gain in the past quarter.
-The volatility ratio for the week is 4.93%, and the volatility levels for the past 30 days are at 5.07% for Endeavour Silver Corp.
-The simple moving average for the last 20 days is 17.23% for EXK stock, with a simple moving average of 21.39% for the last 200 days.
+The stock of Endeavour Silver Corp.
+(EXK) has seen a 5.41% increase in the past week, with a 46.59% rise in the past month, and a 17.87% gain in the past quarter.
+The volatility ratio for the week is 5.19%, and the volatility levels for the past 30 days are at 5.16% for EXK.
+The simple moving average for the last 20 days is 15.54% for EXK stock, with a simple moving average of 23.91% for the last 200 days.

 Analysts’ Opinion of EXK